-IBM is a co-founder and premier member of the Hyperledger community, as well as an active technology contributor to both the Hyperledger Fabric and Hyperledger Composer open source projects.
-Both projects are achieving fundamental advancements in the standardization of permissioned blockchains for business use.
-While IBM has contributed significantly to the Hyperledger Fabric and Hyperledger Composer code bases, the ecosystem of contributors has grown to include developers from startup companies to enterprises.
+IBM is a co-founder and premier member of the Hyperledger community, as well as an active technology contributor to the Hyperledger Fabric open source project.
+The project is achieving fundamental advancements in the standardization of permissioned blockchains for business use.
+While IBM has contributed significantly to the Hyperledger Fabric code base, the ecosystem of contributors has grown to include developers from startup companies to enterprises.
 159 engineers from 27 organizations contributed to the first release of Hyperledger Fabric.

 The IBM Blockchain Platform is the only managed software-as-a-service that supports and guides users through all the required stages for launching a blockchain network: building and testing proof-of-concept applications in a pre-production environment, activating a production network, establishing flexible governance policies for network members, and managing daily operations with the highest levels of security and performance.

 The IBM Blockchain Platform reflects IBM’s experience with over 400 clients and multiple active networks operating the longest-running production blockchain network for enterprises.
-Since 2016, the IBM Blockchain Platform has been operating active blockchain networks, such as Walmart’s Food Safety, Northern Trust’s Private Equity Fund Administration, SecureKey’s Trusted Identity Exchange, and Everledger’s Luxury Good Exchange, to name a few.
+Since 2016, the IBM Blockchain Platform has been operating active blockchain networks, such as Walmart’s Food Safety, SecureKey’s Trusted Identity Exchange, and Everledger’s Luxury Good Exchange, to name a few.